kimlvis31/AutoTradeMachine_Eta/README.md

   * <Details>
       <Summary><b><i> Accounts </b></i></Summary>
       <img src="./docs/accounts_0.png" width="960" height="540">
       This is the *Accounts* page.
-In this page the user can do things below.
+In this page, the user can

       1. Create a local virtual account instance
       2. Create a local actual account instance / link to Binance account